blakeklasing/jedi-trainer-kinect/README.md

 - Grab objects to throw at enemies
   - HL2 explosive barrels
   - MOTION: hand
+  - highlight something grabbed or about to grab?
 - Send wave of energy
   - knock down enemies infront of you in cone
   - MOTION: Jut out 2 hands
+  - shockwave
+- crouch
+  - MOTION: crouch
 - Heal
   - give x health
   - MOTION: raise 1 hand to air